jericho909/portfolio/README.md

 -   **Project Showcase**: A dedicated section highlights my projects, including descriptions, technologies used, and links to live demos or GitHub repositories.
 -   **Skills & Expertise**: Visitors can explore my skills and areas of expertise, providing insight into my capabilities as a software developer.
 -   **Contact Form**: An integrated contact form enables visitors to reach out to me directly for inquiries, collaborations, or job opportunities.

+## Live demo can be found here: https://omerahmetyucel-portfolio.vercel.app/